-FASCIAL ADHESIONS, FIBROSIS AND SCAR TISSUE
+FASCIA ADHESION, FIBROSIS & SCAR TISSUE

-????
 WHY SO MUCH INFORMATION ON MY WEBSITE?

 I use the word microscopic because that is exactly what they are; microscopic.
 In plain English, this means that Scar Tissue / Fibrosis has the potential to be chronic pain's "PERFECT STORM".
 How so?
 Because fascia is arguably the single most pain-sensitive tissue in the body.
 The problem is that you don't necessarily get this vibe when you go to the web.
-Do a Google search on "Fascia Pain" and other than an article from my sister site over at WordPress --- DESTROY CHRONIC PAIN) and a couple things by marketer extraordinaire, ABG, for the most part, what you'll find are tons of articles about "Myofascial Syndrome".
+Do a Google search on "Fascia Pain" and other than an article from my sister site over at WordPress (DESTROY CHRONIC PAIN) and a couple things by marketer extraordinaire, ABG, for the most part, what you'll find are tons of articles about "Myofascial Syndrome".

 Furthermore they are both embarrassed and often ridiculed by doctors who tell them that there is nothing really wrong with them except maybe "A BIT OF ARTHRITIS".
-They are frequently accused of having an addiction to PRESCRIPTION PAIN MEDS.
+They are frequently accused of simply wanting PRESCRIPTION PAIN MEDS.
 They are humiliated at being accused of malingering for some sort of financial gain (ACCIDENT SETTLEMENTS, disability, etc).
 On top of everything else, they feel trapped on THE MEDICAL MERRY-GO-ROUND because every doctor they go to seems to be stuck in the same old paradigm of tests, drugs, and referrals to specialists who do more of the same.
 They feel increasingly powerlessness in this situation as they are repeatedly told that their suffering is not real --- it's all in their head.
 Ah; that's it.
 Their problem is Depression.
 Not surprisingly, ANTIDEPRESSANTS --- one of "THE BIG FIVE" --- have become the medical profession's go-to drug for these sorts of situations.

 Dealing with the underlying causes of these sorts of problems must be multi-faceted ---- which does not merely mean the patient needs MORE DRUGS.
-And while there are any number of approaches, two that are critical include dealing with underlying inflammation and with UNDERLYING SCAR TISSUE.
+And while there are any number of approaches, two that are critical include dealing with underlying inflammation as well as with UNDERLYING SCAR TISSUE.
 This is because inflammation not only always leads to Scar Tissue (HERE), but can actually hypersensitize chronically injured tissue as well, potentially making it over a thousand times more pain-sensitive than normal tissue (HERE).
 For instance, a cherry-picked statement from BrainFacts / The Society for Neuroscience (Touch and Pain) put it this way.....

 "The sensory fibers that respond to stimuli that damage tissue and can cause pain are called nociceptors.
 Different nociceptor subsets produce molecules that are responsible for the response to noxious (i.e., painful) thermal, mechanical, or chemical stimulation.
 Tissue injury also causes the release of numerous chemicals at the site of damage and inflammation.
 Prostaglandins enhance the sensitivity of receptors to tissue damage and ultimately can induce more intense pain sensations.
 Prostaglandins also contribute to the clinical condition of allodynia, in which innocuous stimuli can produce pain.
 Persistent injury can lead to changes in the nervous system that amplify and prolong the 'pain' signal.
 The result is a state of hypersensitivity in which pain persists and can even be evoked by normally innocuous stimuli.
 Persistent pain is in many respects a disease of the nervous system, not merely a symptom of some other disease process."